hpcloud-mon/ansible-vertica/README.md

 See the example playbook below.

-If `vertica_license_location` is defined that location will be used to copy over that production license key.

 ## Other notes
 Vertica recommends setting the kernel disk scheduling algorithm to deadline.
 This can be done by adding the kernel bootparam "elevator=deadline" then restarting.
 This optimization is not done by the role.